Val Thorens Resort Guide - Real Reviews From Real Skiers

 Le Rendez-Vous is another popular haunt, and for the homesick The Frog and Roastbeef is a traditional Franglais pub with party tunes and plenty of dancing.

-Is Val Thorens Family-friendly?
+Val Thorens for Families

 Val Thorens has been designed to be family friendly from the outset.
 A good proportion of the accommodation in Val Thorens is organised as family friendly apartments making it so much easier to keep an eye on the youngsters.
 Ski in ski out access helps to smooth out the bumps where everyone is feeling tired after a long day on the slopes.
 Plenty of pedestrianised routes through town simplify navigating the streets.